angusm/code-test-sep-2017/notes.md

 - Lesson learned was that using substitute supers on instances rather than maintaining the this context confused which function was called.
 Will re-write accordingly.
+- Had to add special handling in set for inner maps and a property to designate inner maps.
+It would seem that `instanceof` is failing me now though.
+Most likely that I'm using it incorrectly or a transpile error.
+- And the final bug was silly, as it always is.
+Had `const value = remainder.slice(-1);` where I needed `const [value] = remainder.slice(-1);`
+- One final bug was in DynamicDefaultMultiValueMap where I had re-used a private variable name.

 Testing
 ----